A Just-In-Time Networking Framework for Minimizing Request-Response Latency of Wireless Time-Sensitive Applications: System Design

 \subsubsection{Optimal Packing - A Special Combinatorial Problem}

-Rather than going into the details of the general optimization problem here, let us consider a simplified set-up of the problem to gain some insights.
-Let us assume that there are $N/2$ client-server pairs, and that ${\beta _j} = \beta $ for all $j$.
+We next consider a combinatorial problem arising from our system.
+We assume that $N$ is even and that there are $N/2$ client-server pairs.
+For simplicity, we further assume that ${\beta _j} = \beta $ for all $j$.
 We ask the following question: Under what setting is it possible to have a bijection $TS:V \to \{ 0,1,...,N - 1\} $ such that ${E_j} = \beta, \forall j \in \{ 0,1,...,N - 1\} $?
 Note that if this is possible, we have an optimal solution in that the distance between each client-server pair $j$ meets the lower bound $\beta $ exactly.
 We refer to such an optimal solution, if possible, as \textit{\textbf{optimal packing}}.
 In the following, let us use the notation $(c,s)$ to denote the pair of time slots allocated to a client-server pair.
 For example, the following pairs give an optimal packing for the case of $\beta = 3$ and $N = 10$: $\{ (0,3),(6,9),(2,5),(8,1),(4,7)\} $.